yuhan16/Stackelberg-Meta-Learning/README.md

 ### Python Scripts
 The following scripts are used for different purposes:
-- `param_lqg.py`: definition of problem parameters.
+- `param.py`: definition of problem parameters.
-- `utils_lqg.py`: definition of utility functions for executing the algorithm.
+- `utils_meta.py`: definition of utility functions for executing the algorithm.
-- `main_meta`: main script for sg meta-learning algorithms.
+- `main_meta`: main script for sg meta-learning algorithms and implementations for other compared algorithms.
 - `misc_test`: test scripts for different function testing.
-- `plot_fig.py`: functions to plot figures.
+- `plot_figs.py`: functions to plot figures.

 (xxx)
 - `test_gendata`: generates and stores uniformly sampled BR data in `data_meta`